kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Bad things are not the worst things that can happen to us.
-Nothing is the worst thing that can happen to us! - Richard Bach
+    ## Small opportunities are often the beginning of great enterprises. - Demosthenes